greatscottgadgets/luna/docs/index.rst

 .. image:: images/board_readme_side.jpg

-Much like the LUNA hardware, gateware, and software, this documentation is a work in progress Contributions are always appreciated.
+Much like the LUNA hardware, gateware, and software, this documentation is a work in progress.
+Contributions are always appreciated.

 .. toctree::